SuperElastix/SimpleElastix/README.md

 plist = ParameterMapList()
 plist.push_back(p)

-# The following call will initialize a new parameter map with a nonrigid transform at position two in the list
+# The following calls will initialize a new parameter map with a nonrigid transform at position two in the list
 p['Transform'] = ['BSplineTransform']
 plist.push_back(sitk.ParameterMap())